-Analysis | The Biden administration’s muddled, confusing message on reopening schools
+Analysis | The Biden administration’s muddled message on reopening schools

-But when it comes to how we get there, the messaging from the Biden administration has been a bit of a muddled mess.
-And that’s particularly been the case over the past two days.
+But when it comes to how we get there, the messaging from the administration has been a bit of a muddled mess — particularly over the past two days.

 The big sticking point is whether schools might be able to reopen even before all teachers are vaccinated.
-CDC Director Rachel Walensky made big news Wednesday when she seemed to strongly indicate that that was indeed where the guidance was headed.
+CDC Director Rochelle Walensky made big news Wednesday when she seemed to strongly indicate that that was indeed where the guidance was headed.

 “I also want to be clear that there is increasing data to suggest that schools can safely reopen and that that safe reopening does not suggest that teachers need to be vaccinated in order to reopen safely,” Walensky said.